securefederatedai/openfl/docs/install.initial.rst

-5. At this point |productName| should be available within the virtual environment.
-To test, run the :code:`fx` command.
-This command is only available within this virtual environment.
+5. Run the :code:`fx` command in the virtual environment to confirm |productName| is available.

    .. figure:: images/fx_help.png
       :scale: 70 %

-.. centered:: fx command
+.. centered:: Output of the fx Command